The Kite Runner: Part III

-From Rahim Khan, Amir learns that Hassan and Ali are both dead.
-Ali was killed by a land mine, and Hassan was murdered (along with his wife Farzana) after he refused to allow the Taliban to confiscate Baba and Amir's house in Kabul.
+From Rahim Khan, Amir learns that Hassan married and had a son, but was murdered after he refused to allow the Taliban to confiscate Baba and Amir's house in Kabul.
 Rahim Khan further reveals that Ali was sterile and was not Hassan's biological father.
 Hassan was actually the son of Sanaubar and Baba, making him Amir's half brother.
-Finally, Rahim Khan tells Amir that the reason he has called Amir to Pakistan is to ask him to find and rescue Hassan's son, Sohrab, from an orphanage in Kabul.
+Rahim Khan asks Amir to find and rescue Hassan's son, Sohrab, from an orphanage in Kabul.